Sitaram Yechury: Role in Rajya Sabha

 Yechury was elected to Rajya Sabha from West Bengal in July 2005.
-He is known for bringing several popular issues to the notice of parliament and for raising questions on important issues.
+He was known for bringing several popular issues to the notice of parliament and for raising questions on important issues.
 On blaming by the ruling party for frequent disruptions in parliament, he said that government cannot escape from its responsibility by blaming the opposition for frequent disruptions.
-He justifies disruptions in parliament by calling it a legitimate process in a democracy.
+He justified disruptions in parliament by calling it a legitimate process in a democracy.

 During the negotiations for the Indo-US Nuclear Pact, Yechury listed in the Rajya Sabha all the conditions that the CPM required of the agreement.
-After the Manmohan Singh government satisfied all the conditions, he was overruled by Prakash Karat, who claimed that the agreement still violated the CPM's idea of "independent foreign policy".
-It is said that this left Yechury "displeased and helpless".
+After the Manmohan Singh government satisfied all the conditions, he was overruled by Prakash Karat, who claimed that the agreement still violated the CPM's idea of independent foreign policy.
+It was said that this left Yechury "displeased and helpless".

-On 3 March 2015 during parliament session, Yechury moved an amendment to President Pranab Mukherjee's address on the inaugural day of Parliament's budget session, which was passed by division of votes in Rajya Sabha which brought huge embarrassment to the Modi government.
+On 3 March 2015 during parliament session, Yechury moved an amendment to President Pranab Mukherjee's address on the inaugural day of Parliament's budget session.
+This was passed by division of votes in Rajya Sabha, and it was an embarrassment to the Modi government.
 Parliamentary affairs minister Venkaiah Naidu stated that Yechury's concern had been noted and requested him to not go ahead with the amendment as this was not a convention.
 Yechury said normally he would accept such a request, but he was pressing for the amendment as the government left no choice as even after 14 hours of debate, opposition was denied opportunity to seek clarification on the Prime Minister's reply.
 This was the fourth time in Rajya Sabha's history that an amendment moved by the opposition to the motion of thanks to the President's address had been passed.

 Views on United States

-Yechury is a staunch critic of US foreign policy.
-He also criticised the visit of the US president Barack Obama on Republic Day.
+Yechury was a staunch critic of US foreign policy.
+He also criticised the visit of the US president Barack Obama as the chief guest of the 2015 Republic Day parade.

-While blaming the US for rise of Islamic fundamentalism he said, "US military interventions in West Asia have created a situation of complete uncertainty.
-The military interventions have always given birth to the rise of fundamentalism, which we see today in the menace that has been created by the ISIS.
-They have given birth to such tendencies."

-He also blames the US for its hegemonic attitude, he said "Now, in their (US) quest for global hegemony, they are trying to capture the energy resources in the world.
-They are trying to control the entire process of the energy transfers or trade in the world.
-And for this reason, their military interventions has also continuing to deny the Palestinians their legitimate right to a homeland."
-He was also a staunch critic of abrogation of article 370 and 35A in Jammu and Kashmir.